twekkel/gpxding/README.md

 * [Suunto App](https://play.google.com/store/apps/details?id=com.stt.android.suunto)

 ### Caveats
-   * in case of a multi tracks gpx file, all tracks will be minified and merged into a single track
+   * In case of a multi track gpx file, all tracks will be minified and merged into a single track, however a multi track gpx file can be split using the *-t* option.